niftools/formast/doc/index.rst

-.. formast documentation master file, created by sphinx-quickstart on Sun Sep 23 10:35:25 2012.
+..
+FormAST documentation master file, created by sphinx-quickstart on Sun Sep 23 11:27:58 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to formast's documentation!
+Welcome to FormAST's documentation!
 ===================================

 Contents: